iabhisheksaha/bitsom_ba_25071285-fleximart-data-architecture/README.md

 ## Project Overview

-This project implements an end-to-end data architecture solution for FlexiMart, an e-commerce platform.
-It covers the complete data lifecycle, starting from raw CSV ingestion and data quality handling, to relational database design, NoSQL analysis using MongoDB, and dimensional modeling for analytical reporting using a data warehouse.
+This project implements a complete data architecture for FlexiMart, including an ETL pipeline into MySQL, analytical business queries, MongoDB-based NoSQL modeling, and a star-schema data warehouse with OLAP analytics.

 The solution demonstrates ETL implementation, schema documentation, business-driven SQL analytics, NoSQL suitability analysis, and OLAP-style reporting using a star schema.